The Advantages of Outsourcing Internal Quality Audits

 - Lack of time to perform the audits and write reports

-- Reports with limited or no findings or objective evidence
+- Reports with limited or no findings.
+Internal auditors are afraid or hesitant to document any findings.

 - Timeliness of management in responding to findings/report